Dre Campbell Farm

 • Locusts

 Moderate neem oil applications can benefit the soil.
-They reduce harmful nematodes but leave earthworms unharmed.
+They may help reduce certain plant-parasitic nematodes while having little impact on earthworms.

 4. Glossy Foliage